 Timelines was launched on August 9, 2016.
 Shortly after launch it was featured on the front page of US App Store, followed by placement on the first page of Product Hunt, and reviews on MacStories and 9To5Mac.
 Thanks to its success, Lukas has been able to work on Timelines full-time since then.
 He released several extensive updates, largely informed by direct feedback from users:

 Update 1.1 (12 more colors, iOS 10 compatibility and more) | 12 Sep, ‘16

 Update 1.2 (Archiving, Simultaneous timers, New time formatting options) | 24 Oct, ’16

 Lukas is currently busy working on Timelines 2.0, which will reimagine what Timelines can do as a personal time tracking tool.
-It will be able to track certain things, such as locations, without manual input.
+It will be able to track certain things, such as Health Workouts, without manual input.
 There will also be an iPad version, syncing, and a new interactive bar chart, as well as a ton of smaller refinements and improvements.
 While plans can sometimes change, this version is planned to be ready in the fall of 2019.
 Existing customers will get this update free of charge.